aws-samples/awscli-profile-credential-helpers/README.md

 fashion.

-It current supports acquiring credentials using a source profile whose credentials are stored in the operating system keychain, or via either AWS SSO or Okta.
+It current supports acquiring credentials using a source profile whose credentials are stored in the operating system keychain, or via a federated provider such as AWS SSO, Azure AD, or Okta.

 ## Getting Started